3D-Ultrasound-Processing-Senior-Design/PC-Client/README.md

 ## Setting up your development environment:

+### Talking to the part:

+- You need to install [this driver] for your windows PC to communicate with the LPMS. (the universal one)

 ### Conda

 1. First, if you haven't already, download and install conda, a python environment and package manager